 In Chinese Medicine health conditions are thought to arise due to "disharmonies" in the body as a system.
 These disharmonies are called "patterns" and the very purpose of herbal formulas is to fight them in order to restore the body's harmony.

-In this case Shen Qi Wan is used by TCM practitioners to fight patterns like Kidney Yang Deficiency.
+In this case Shen Qi Wan is used by TCM practitioners to fight patterns like Damp-Phlegm or Kidney Yang Deficiency.
 From a Western Medicine standpoint, such patterns can give rise to a range of conditions such as late menstruation, diabetes mellitus or hyperaldosteronism for instance.

 On this page, after a detailed description of each of the eight ingredients in Shen Qi Wan, we review the patterns and conditions that Shen Qi Wan helps treat.